• bird's eye view of a derelict building surrounded by trees

-A future for Mavisbank House
+A bright future for Mavisbank

-An NHMF grant in the region of £5m would enable Landmark to pursue phase one of a fresh plan to give Mavisbank House a vibrant and sustainable future.
-This vital phase would see the crumbling building and pavilions stabilised before any more historic fabric falls away, enable up-to-date condition surveys and resolve the long-standing ownership and access issues.
+The vital first phase will see the crumbling building and pavilions stabilised before any more historic fabric falls away, enable up-to-date condition surveys and resolve the long-standing ownership and access issues.

 Community engagement aspirations